This is a To-Do List app extended example which was created with DataKernel and React. It shows how to integrate React

 StructuredCodeccodec1 - codec for field2

-Next, we provided RecordDAO with application business logic and Executor which is needed for our AsyncServlet.
+Next, we provided RecordDAO with the application business logic and Executor which is needed for our AsyncServlet.

-AsyncServlet loads static content from /build directory and takes care of routing:
+AsyncServlet loads static content from /build directory and takes care of the routing:

 Routing in DataKernel HTTP module resembles Express approach.
 Method map(@Nullable HttpMethod method, String path, AsyncServlet servlet)